nicolasleigh/NoteBooks/Portfolio/Blog/Article.md

 Security and Performance: Implementing secure JWT authentication and strict CORS policies, as well as optimizing performance with Redis caching, were critical for both security and the user experience.

-Containerization & Deployment: Setting up Docker and Docker Compose for development and production environments required fine-tuning to ensure smooth deployment.
-This was resolved by thorough testing and adjusting configurations.

 ### What I Learned

 Full-Stack Development: I deepened my knowledge in building full-stack applications, especially with Golang as a backend technology.